 JOINT HEALTH AND SAFETY COMMITTEE

 1. ADMINISTRATION

 MEETING NO. DATE: LOCATION:

-IN ATTENDANCE: -
+IN ATTENDANCE:

 NAME TITLE

-DECDETC

-REGREIS:
+REGRETS:

 NAME TITLE

 GUESTS:

 NAME TITLE

 MEETING START TIME : MEETII NG FINISH TIME:

-2. APPROVAL OF THE AGENDA
+2. APPROVAL OF THE AGE

-[] APPROVED as prepared

-[] APPROVED as AMENDED herein:
+[] APPROVED as prepare [] APPROVED as AMEND

 3. REVIEW OF MINUTES OF LAST MEETING

 [] APPROVED as prepared

 [] APPROVED as AMENDED herein:

-4. GENERAL/GUEST NOTES
+4. GENERAL/GUEST NO OTES